flairysky/secretsobservatory/README.md

 - **Clean, minimal design** with excellent typography and readability
 - **Dark mode toggle** with persistent localStorage preferences and system detection
 - **LaTeX/MathJax v3 support** for mathematical equations and expressions
+- **ScienceDirect-style references** with interactive popups and BibTeX support
+- **Footnote system** with clickable superscript numbers and popup display
 - **Markdown posts** with YAML front matter for easy content management
 - **Category filtering** and real-time text search on the home page
 - **Responsive design** that works perfectly on mobile devices